Kobe Japan Photowalk

-I put a photowalk together that starts at Motomachi Station, one of two main train stations in the city, where I’ll assume you’ll start the walk.
-Expect a two hour one way stroll, longer if you stop to take pictures.
-And you will!
+1. The photowalk begins at Motomachi Station, one of two main train stations in the city.
+Expect a two hour one way stroll, and that doesn't count the time you'll take to stop for photos.

 It was in Chinatown where I stopped by one of the food booths and checked out Kobe Beef.
 It’s the local delicacy that either really is great, or a myth.
 Thus, local vendors get to sell Kobe Beef at a major premium.
 As you can see in the video, I check it out in Chinatown, from a street vendor, for BBQ style on a stick.